npcole/npyscreen/docs/UserDoc.rst

 ('WHITE_BLACK' is always defined.)

-If you find you need more, feel free to subclass ThemeManager and change class attribute *_colours_to_define*.
-You are perfectly free to use colours other than the standard curses ones, but since not all terminals support doing so, npyscreen does not by default.
+If you find you need more, subclass ThemeManager and change class attribute *_colours_to_define*.
+You are able to use colours other than the standard curses ones, but since not all terminals support doing so, npyscreen does not by default.

 If you want to disable all colour in your application, npyscreen defines two convenient functions: *disableColor()* and *enableColor()*.